thedaviddias/Front-End-Performance-Checklist/README.md

     ```

     *Why:*
     > When you arrived on a website, your device needs to find out where your site lives and which server it needs to connect with.
-Your browser had to contact a DNS server and wait for the lookup complete before fetching the resource (fonts, CSS files...).
-Prefetches and preconnects allow the browser to lookup the DNS information and start establishing a TCP connection to the server hosting the font file.
-This provides a performance boost because by the time the browser gets around to parsing the css file with the font information and discovering it needs to request a font file from the server, it will already have pre-resolved the DNS information and have an open connection to the server ready in its connection pool.
+Your browser had to contact a DNS server and wait for the lookup to complete before fetching the resource (fonts, CSS files...).
+Prefetches and preconnects allow the browser to look up the DNS information and start establishing a TCP connection to the server hosting the font file.
+This provides a performance boost because by the time the browser gets around to parsing the CSS file with the font information and discovering it needs to request a font file from the server, it will already have pre-resolved the DNS information and have an open connection to the server ready in its connection pool.

     *How:*
     > ⁃ Before prefetching your webfonts, use webpagetest to evaluate your website <br>